Mobile Computing Outlook For 2003.

 Mobile and Wireless Applications – Enterprise versus Consumer

-happen.
-We do not expect these applications to take off in 2002
+On the whole, we do not expect these applications to take off in

 either.
 Instead, it is the enterprise market where real business value